Intersection Observer Patterns

 loadMoreObserver.observe(sentinel);

 The sentinel is a thin element at the bottom of the page.
 When it approaches the viewport, loadMorePosts() fires and appends new items.
-Using a sentinel element rather than watching the last post directly avoids triggering during normal scrolling when the last post is already visible.
+A sentinel element avoids triggering during normal scrolling when the last post is already visible, unlike watching the last post directly.
+The guard below handles the case where the network lags and the user scrolls past several sentinel heights before the first fetch resolves.

 Debouncing the Load